JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q181916" title="herbarium">
 <param ve-entity eid="Q457191" title="Pietro Andrea Mattioli">
 <param ve-entity eid="Q437466" title="Rembert Dodoens">
-Once introduced to Spain, the domesticated sunflower quickly migrated to parts of Italy and the Low Countries via transregional trade routes, as did images of it.[^ref5] Networks of wealthy and privileged Europeans, most of who were men, exchanged plant materials for cultivating _Helianthus annuus_ and instructions for doing so in letters and drawings.
-Pietro Andrea Mattioli acknowledged his receipt of such correspondence in a late edition of his herbal _[I Discori](https://ia601904.us.archive.org/BookReader/BookReaderImages.php?zip=/3/items/gri_33125014246561/gri_33125014246561_jp2.zip&file=gri_33125014246561_jp2/gri_33125014246561_0029.jp2&id=gri_33125014246561&scale=6.211180124223603&rotate=0)_, from 1568, as did Rembert Dodoens in his precursor to the florilegium, _[Florum, et coronariarum](https://archive.org/details/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242/page/n309/mode/2up)_, of the same year.
-This model visualizes some of their connections with a group of proto botanists, patrons, publishers, artists, and members of royal courts who exchanged information about sunflowers that was then recounted in herbals produced in the 1560s and 1570s.
+Once introduced to Spain, the domesticated sunflower quickly migrated to parts of Italy and the Low Countries via transregional trade routes, as did images of it.[^ref7] Networks of wealthy and privileged Europeans, most of who were men, exchanged plant materials for cultivating _Helianthus annuus_ and instructions for doing so in letters and drawings.
+Pietro Andrea Mattioli acknowledged his receipt of such correspondence in a late edition of his herbal _[I Discori](https://ia601904.us.archive.org/BookReader/BookReaderImages.php?zip=/3/items/gri_33125014246561/gri_33125014246561_jp2.zip&file=gri_33125014246561_jp2/gri_33125014246561_0029.jp2&id=gri_33125014246561&scale=6.211180124223603&rotate=0)_, from 1568, as did Rembert Dodoens in his precursor to the florilegium, _[Florum, et coronariarum](https://archive.org/details/Florum-et-coronariarum-odoratarumque-nonnullarum-herbarum-historia-Remberto-Dodo-PHAIDRA_o_358242/page/n309/mode/2up)_, of the same year.[^ref7] This model visualizes some of their connections with a group of proto botanists, patrons, publishers, artists, and members of royal courts who exchanged information about sunflowers that was then recounted in herbals produced in the 1560s and 1570s.
 <param ve-d3plus-ring-network url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/graphs/Helianthus_annuus_network_low_countries.tsv" center="PROTO BOTANIST">

 ### Sunflower Aesthetics in Full Bloom